 Frequently Asked Questions for RW Bell Building Services:

-We cover Perthshire & Fife predominantly but can travel across Scotland depending on the nature of job.
+We cover Perthshire, Fife and the Aviemore area predominantly but can travel across Scotland or further afield depending on the nature of job.

-Yes, we operate an out of hours emergency call out service for Electrical emergencies – please call 01796 472263 to obtain the phone number for our 'on-call' operative.
+Yes, we operate an out of hours emergency call out service for Electrical & Plumbing emergencies – please call 01796 472263 to obtain the phone number for our 'on-call' operative - these mobile numbers change each weekend.

 We are always keen to hear from fully qualified engineers who would like to be a part of our close knit team.
-Send CVs and covering letters to email@example.com or apply online on our recruitment page where current vacancies are advertised.
+Send CVs and covering letters to email@example.com or apply onlin on our recruitment page where any current vacancies are advertised.

 We normally suggest applicants start applying after the Christmas holidays, with a view to beginning in May/June.
 Send in a CV and covering letter to firstname.lastname@example.org – please specify what trade you are looking to do your apprenticeship in.
 Please note that apprenticeships are normally only offered to persons aged 16-19 due to funding guidelines.